farisalasmary/prayer-times/README.md

 # Prayer Times

-This project contains a set of classes that are used to calculate the prayer times as well as the Hijri date.
+This project contains a set of classes which are used to calculate the prayer times as well as the Hijri date.

-**NOTE: This project is in its Alpha version so you could use it but it MAY NOT be stable!**
+**NOTE: This project is in its Alpha version so you could use it but it MAY be changed and updated in the near future!**

 ## What does this project not have yet?

-* Calculations techniques for high latitudes
+* Calculation techniques for high latitudes